lukso-network/docs/docs/standards/smart-contracts/lsp9-vault.md

 ---
-title: LSP9 - Vault
+title: LSP9 Vault
 sidebar_position: 8
 ---

-# LSP9 Vault
+# LSP9Vault

 The **LSP9Vault** contract is an implementation for the **[LSP9-Vault Standard](#)**.